cedar-technologies/website/resume.md

 ## Profile

 I am an Experienced Software Developer with a demonstrated history of success working in a diverse range of industries.
-My main area of expertise are in Integration Development, Microservices, Rest API development, Devops and Continuous Integration.
-I have experience in .Net Framwork, Java, Python, Javascript.
+My main areas of expertise are in Integration Development, Microservices, Rest API development, Devops and Continuous Integration.
+I have experience in .Net Framework, Java, Python, Javascript.
 I have participated in multiple BC Government project as a lead developer.
-I am focusing delivering high quality software by enforcing engineering best practices and design.
+I am focusing on delivering high quality software by enforcing engineering best practices and design.

 ## Experience